wgseligman/GramsSim/scripts/README.md

 used by Geant4's General Particle Source system.
 Any `.root` or `.txt` files in this directory are used as example inputs and outputs for `Hist2Text.C`.

+`gdmlsearch.cc` - an example of how to use ROOT to search through a geometry specified in GDML and extract information from it.

 ## HepMC3 tests